Lecture 11

 - If the gradients of two potential functions are equal, the functions themselves differ by at most a constant:

-The relation between the two functions is preserved by the partition function, which differs by constant
+The relation between the two functions is preserved by the partition function, which absorbs the constant factor \(e^{-C}\) arising from a potential difference of \(C\).
+The probability distributions must therefore be equal, as shown above.

 If we can match the score, then we indirectly match the probability distributions without needing to first compute the partition function.
 This is the idea behind score matching.